isaacovercast/isaacovercast.github.io/_pages/research/community-genetic-diversity.md

 inference by targeting unsampled environmental space.
-Importantly, this work can also be extended to investigate how communities across taxonomic levels are structured by environmental conditions, and whether they are similarly impacted by fluctuations in local environmenta conditions.
+Importantly, this work can also be extended to investigate how communities across taxonomic levels are structured by environmental conditions, and whether they are similarly impacted by fluctuations in local environmental conditions.